-But spiritual surrender isn't waving a white flag.
-It's recognizing what was never yours to control.
+The word surrender often conjures the image of waving of a white flag.
+However, true surrender doesn't mean giving up.
+It's actually the skill of recognizing what was never ours to control.

 The Two Circles

 Circle One: Everything in your control.
 Your effort.
 Your intention.
-Your character.
+Your character traits (or self-image).
 Your choices.

 Circle Two: Everything outside your control.
 Others' decisions.
 Market conditions.
 Timing.
-Results.
+Outcomes.

 Surrender vs. Resignation